scottkuhl/BlazorStaticWebApp/README.md

 1. Rename the solution and all instances of the application name.

-1. Remove the example menu items that demonstrate features.

 1. Use custom app icons and images.

 1. Update the privacy policy page.